CESSProject/doc-v2/storage-miner/multi-buckets.md

         earningsAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
         # Staking account
         # If you fill in the staking account, the staking will be paid by the staking account,
-        # otherwise the staking will be paid by the signature account.
+        # otherwise the staking will be paid by the earningsAcc.
         stakingAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
         # Signature account mnemonic
         # each bucket's mnemonic should be different